 4. Secure great letters of recommendation

-Veterinary programs want to hear others’ perspectives on the strategies you use to overcome problems and how well you work with others.
+Veterinary programs want to hear perspectives from others on the strategies you use to overcome problems and how well you work with others.
 This is why letters of recommendation for vet school are so important.

 VMCAS requires a minimum of three letters and a maximum of six, but make sure you examine each school’s requirements.
 Additionally, be thoughtful about who you choose to write your letters.

-“We really prefer to see letters from veterinarians who students have worked with or shadowed,” Bates explains.
+“We really prefer to see letters from veterinarians who students have worked with or shadowed,” the rep explains.
 “Somebody you’ve been with long enough and can tell us more about you.”

 You would also be wise to choose an evaluator with whom you’ve developed a close working relationship.
-“You want to ask somebody who knows you well and who may have seen you struggle—but overcome that struggle and succeed,” Bates notes.
+“You want to ask somebody who knows you well and who may have seen you struggle—but overcome that struggle and succeed,” the rep notes.

 5. Make sure to address any school-specific requirements